MehediHasannOvi/Jamuna-TV-app--Flutter-Web-Scraper/README.md

 <html><head><meta charset="utf-8" />

+</head><body>
-  <title>Introducing the Jamuna TV App: A Versatile Flutter Web Scraper</title>
+  <h2>Introducing the Jamuna TV App: A Versatile Flutter Web Scraper</h2>
-</head><body><p>Here's a suggested GitHub project description for your Flutter web scraper app, including details about the application and guidance on how to use it.
+  <p>Here's a suggested GitHub project description for your Flutter web scraper app, including details about the application and guidance on how to use it.
 You can also mention the images you'd like to include and how they relate to your project.</p>
 <hr>
 <h1>Jamuna TV App</h1>
 <!-- <p><img src="https://github.com/MehediHasannOvi/Jamuna-TV-app/blob/main/screenshot/image1.png?raw=true" alt="Jamuna TV App Screenshot">  <br>